ilhan007/ui5con-web-component/docs/4_Use_in_Smart_Store_app.md

 <br>

 - You will get `Property 'my-token' does not exist on type 'JSX.IntrinsicElements'` as the tag is unknown for the TS compiler.
-To fix this, open **`src/types/index.ts`**. and declare the tag in the `IntrinsicElements` interface.
+To fix this, open **`src/types/index.ts`**. and declare the tags in the `IntrinsicElements` interface.

 ```ts
 import type Token from "@ui5con/components/dist/Token.js";